SansonSebastiano/Master-Thesis/papers_summary_XAI_AD.md

     * increase $\lambda$
     * optimize the loss with the current counterfactual
     * return the counterfactual that minimizes the loss
-5. Repeat steos 2-4 and return the list of counterfactuals that minimize the loss
+5. Repeat steps 2-4 and return the list of counterfactuals that minimize the loss

 *Disadvantage*: take into account only the first two requirements